Full-Time Faculty Development

 As resources permit, the University provides space, funds, and facilities for faculty research programs.
 Faculty members are encouraged to seek internal support for research through the sabbatical leave process and by applying for internal funding from the Seaver Research Council.
-Furthermore, faculty members are encouraged to make use of the time during the summer months (late April through mid-August) to conduct scholarly work and to engage in programs of faculty development administered by the Seaver Dean’s Office and the Provost's Office.
+Furthermore, faculty members are encouraged to make use of the time during the summer months (late April through mid-August) to conduct scholarly work and to engage in programs of faculty development administered by the Seaver Dean’s Office and the Office of the Vice Provost.

 Faculty members are encouraged especially to seek support for research activities from funding sources external to the University.
-Such grants, particularly those from federal and state agencies, often contain requirements for University participation in the form of matching funds, reassignment of faculty time, etc. In making application for grants, faculty members should, in consultation with their divisional chairperson and the Assistant Dean of Research, take into account the time commitments required by the proposed project, and the effect which approval and funding of the project will have on the University budget.
+Such grants, particularly those from federal and state agencies, often contain requirements for University participation in the form of matching funds, reassignment of faculty time, etc. In applying for grants, faculty members should, in consultation with their divisional dean and the Assistant Provost for Research, take into account the time commitments required by the proposed project, and the effect that approval and funding of the project will have on the University budget.
 Regardless of the source of funding, University policy requires the reporting and reconciliation of all expenditures.

 Corporate and Foundation Relations (CFR) assists faculty and staff from all five schools and university-wide in the pursuit of private external funding opportunities and in identifying partnership prospects with foundations and corporations.
 Funding partnerships include but are not limited to:

 - Student support through scholarships and graduate fellowships

 - Infrastructure enhancements to educational and research facilities